Brad Pitt, Jennifer Aniston Texting Again? Actor ‘Incredibly Grateful’ To Ex

 “Brad told her he’s having a hard time with his split and they exchanged a few texts reminiscing about the past,” a source told Us Weekly.

-Years after the two split during mid-2000s, Aniston admitted to The Hollywood Reporter that while they were indeed texting, it wasn’t a regular thing and that there is “no story” behind the messages they have exchanged in the past years.
+Years after the two split during the mid-2000s, Aniston admitted to The Hollywood Reporter that while they were indeed texting, it wasn’t a regular thing and that there is “no story” behind the messages they have exchanged in the past years.

 “We’re not in daily communication.
 But we wish nothing but wonderful things for each other.
 Nobody did anything wrong.
 You know what I mean?
 It was just like, sometimes things [happen].”